tommiehansen/SwedishPolls/External/PHP/README.md

 PHP-scripts
 ===

-Fetches data and saves to various locations.
+Scripts that Fetches data and saves to `../Data/`.

 #### Requires
 * Curl